 While competition is still in his future, he uses the tools he has developed over the years and focuses his attention on teaching the art and philosophy of Gracie Barra Brazilian Jiu Jitsu to others.

-BJJ Rank: Blue Belt
+BJJ Rank: Black Belt

 Phil Lott was first introduced to the martial arts in 1992 while serving an LDS mission in Seoul South Korea.
 During this time he often spent a portion of his preparation day training Kyuk Too Ki (a form of kickboxing) with a local gym owner An Hyun Wan.
 Phil became quite good friends with Professor An and many of the students at his gym.